AM Basics & Station Setup

 PWM waveform, causing integration of the waveform and subsequent distortion

 at the extremes of modulation.
-Rev. D and later of the PWM output board requires the
+Rev. D of the PWM output board requires the

 +12V output from the PWM generator.